30 Years of Diamonds in Canada

 The Kennecott/Aber team got to work quickly and soon found more that 30 kimberlite pipes, but none had any significant quantities of diamonds.
 The first major discovery was made in March 1993, with a kimberlite pipe called A21.
 However, an even more exciting discovery was to come the following year.
 Just before the ice started to break up in 1994, after about 10 days of unsuccessful drilling on a promising looking target, the team decided to gamble with one last hole for the season.
 They moved the rig about 15 metres to the south and finally hit kimberlite just as the ice was failing and they were forced to pull the rig off of Lac de Gras.
 Later that night when Aber geologists Robin Hopkins and Eira Thomas were inspecting the newly discovered kimberlite core, they broke a piece of kimberlite along a natural fracture.
 On one side of the core they saw a large indentation and on the other side was a two and a half carat gem quality diamond!
 The target they drilled that day was A154, which was subsequently developed into one of the richest kimberlites ever to be mined in the world, one of the pipes mined by Diavik Diamond Mine.
 After the discovery of A154 in 1994, the Aber/Kennecott joint venture arrangements were assigned into the Diavik Diamond Mines joint venture, which went on to successfully complete a feasibility study to mine the A154N, A154S, A418 and A21 pipes.
 After a similar review process to that undertaken for Ekati, the Diavik Mine was successfully constructed and commenced commercial production in January 2003.

-At the same time Victor was found in northern Ontario, the De Beers Group following up other systematic sampling discovered the first kimberlite in the Canadian Prairies.
+At the same time when Victor was found in northern Ontario, De Beers Group following up other systematic sampling discovered the first kimberlite in the Canadian Prairies.
 The Sturgeon Lake 01 kimberlite is located 35 km west of Prince Albert, Saskatchewan.
 This and a second kimberlite found nearby were determined not to be in situ pipes but glacially transported megablocks.
 In 1989 Uranerz Exploration and Mining Limited discovered the Fort à la Corne kimberlite province approximately 60 km east of Prince Albert.

 In 2008 the first kimberlite of the Chidliak Province was found by Peregrine Diamonds Ltd on the Cumberland Peninsula, Baffin Island, Nunavut Territory, about 120 km from the territorial capital, Iqaluit.
 Further exploration through 2014 defined an 80 km by 60 km province of 71 kimberlites on the Chidliak claim and an additional three on the adjacent Qilaq claim.
-De Beers Canada acquired the Chidliak Project in September 2018 as part of the purchase of Peregrine Diamonds Ltd. To date, 51 kimberlites have been tested for the presence of diamonds and 41 of these have showed positive results.
-Two kimberlites were prioritized for advanced exploration and are estimated to contain the following (i) CH6: about 18 million carats in about 7.5 million tonnes of kimberlite, an estimated grade of about 2.41 carats per tonne to a depth of 525 metres below surface (and (ii) CH-7: about 4.2 million carats in about 5.0 million tonnes of kimberlite; an average grade of 0.85 carats per tonne to a depth of 240 metres.
+De Beers Canada acquired the Chidliak Project in September 2018 as part of the purchase of Peregrine Diamonds Ltd. In 2019, 35 kimberlites were prioritized and 41 mining leases covering 42,000ha were recorded.
+Two deposits, CH-6 and CH-7, have been evaluated to develop an inferred level of resource confidence.
+The inferred resources from the CH-6 and CH-7 kimberlites are estimated to contain about 22 million carats at an estimated grade of about 1.8 carats per tonne.
+The Chidliak Project is being advanced using Diamond FutureSmart principles, including low carbon energy, modular, movable and connected infrastructure, low water use, remote and autonomous operation and a modern employee operating model.
+The Project is currently in the permitting phase.